If it isn’t broke, it may still need fixing

 Timeframe

-Going into the project, I knew it would take some time.
-Having helped on a couple other GT40 builds, I knew they were a little more complex than a Cobra build.
-I didn’t realize how much more so.
+Going into the project, I knew it would take time.
+Having helped with a couple of other GT40 builds, I already understood they were more complex than a typical Cobra build.
+What I didn’t realize was just how much more complex they really are.

-- And lastly, I really under-estimated how the GT40 design is so compact and refined.
-You want to run fuel injection?
-Where are you going to mount the electronics and sensors?
-How will you develop a single reliable high-pressure fuel source from two independent tanks?
-It all adds to additional time to develop, prototype, and install/modify the existing hardware.
-Not saying it can’t be done, just it takes additional time (and $ $ $)
+- Lastly, I under-estimated just how compact and refined the GT40 design really is.
+Want to run fuel injection?
+Where will you mount the electronics and sensors?
+How do you create a reliable high-pressure fuel system from two independent tanks?
+Every solution requires additional time to design, prototype, install, and often modify existing hardware.
+None of it is impossible — it just takes considerably more time and money than expected.